 The percussion program at Northern Illinois University annually enrolls a total of 24 graduate and undergraduate students.
 Each week, students study privately and in percussion topics class settings as well as participate in percussion ensemble, which presents three concerts each season.
 Dr. Gregory Beyer is Director of Percussion Studies and co-runs the studio with Michael Mixtacki.
-Additional opportunities for study and ensembles are offered under the direction and guidance of Rodrigo Villanueva, Robert Chappell, Liam Teague, Clifford Alexis, Omar al Musfi, and Jui-Ching Wang.
+Additional opportunities for study and ensembles are offered under the direction and guidance of Rodrigo Villanueva, Liam Teague, Clifford Alexis, Omar al Musfi, and Jui-Ching Wang.

 Bachelor's degree options include Performance (including a major in Steel Pan), Music Education, Jazz Studies, Composition, and the Bachelor of Arts.
 Master of Music programs are available in Performance, the Individualized Specialization (which can include Contemporary Music Studies as well as World Music and Jazz Studies), and Music Education.
 We also offer the post-master's Performer's Certificate.